Yemen: Nobel Peace Prize winner smeared in online campaign | DW | 13.05.2020

 Her former membership of Islah, he added, was merely an excuse for such an attack.

 In 2018, Karman was ejected from the party after speaking out against the UAE and Saudi Arabia's intervention in Yemen's war and the toll it had taken on the country's people.
-Islah at that point was attempting to mend ties with Saudi Arabia, Meyer added.
+At that point Islah was attempting to mend ties with Saudi Arabia, Meyer added.

 An outspoken activist